VrittikaBagadia/SubgraphIsomorphism/README.md

-# SubgraphIsomorphism
-(Artificial Intelligence Course Assignment)
+# Subgraph Isomorphism: Graph Subset Mapping
 The subgraph isomorphism problem has been formulated and solved as a SAT problem using miniSat.

 ### Problem Statement